unclebob7/Adabot/README.md

 ## datatset

+Our datataset is originally crawled from [Java 11 API](https://docs.oracle.com/en/java/javase/11/docs/api/).
+It is comprised as follows:
-The folder consists of training & validation set originally crawled from [Java 11 API](https://docs.oracle.com/en/java/javase/11/docs/api/) which is used for the training & validation of decompilation as well as noisy test test with salt-and-pepper noise introduced which is used for the validation of the models' fault-tolearance.
+- training & validation set
+Used for the training & validation of decompilation
+- noisy test test with salt-and-pepper noise introduced Used for the validation of the models' fault-tolearance.

 ## models

 The folder consists of the attention-based NMT and vanilla Transformer achitectures.
-The details are as follows:
+The training details are as follows:

+### attention-based NMT

 - for purified dataset
 ```sh